 When something from the store won’t suffice, try an experience gift that promises adventure.
 For the thrill-seeker, gift an all-sport season pass to Charlotte’s US National Whitewater Center, where whitewater rafting, mountain biking and zip lining are among several activities to quench adventurous spirits in a man-made park that still exudes authenticity.

 For rafting or kayaking without restrictions, give a guided tour from the Nantahala Outdoor Center of Bryson City.
 Known for its swirling, spitting rapids, the Nantahala River challenges the seasoned adventurer.

 For the Fashionista

 Of course, if buying on a budget, flock to the Tanger Outlets of Mebane or Blowing Rock and pick up something from Polo for him or something from Saks Off Fifth for her.
-Another popular stop is Charlotte Premium Outlets, which opened in 2014 and features high-end retailers such as Kate Spade New York, Michael Kors and Under Armour.
+Another popular stop is Charlotte Premium Outlets, which features high-end retailers such as Kate Spade New York, Michael Kors and Under Armour.

 For the Hard-to-Shop-For

 Step away from the generic gift card and try something new for those hard-to-shop-for friends and family.
 Stop in to Biltmore Village in Asheville, a shopping experience that reflects the mountain town’s bohemian vibe.
-Visit Compleat Naturalist for field guides and hiking gear, Bellagio for exquisite jewelry or try The Christmas Shoppe for a personalized tree ornament.
+Visit Estate Jewelry for exquisite jewelry, Gardners Cottage for unusual plants or Olde World Christmas Shoppe for a personalized tree ornament.